duckdb/duckdb-web/README.md

 # duckdb-web

 ## Notes
-Notes are visualized in light blue boxes.
+Notes are highlighted as light blue boxes.
 To create a note use the ">" (Quote) in Markdown.
 The Headline will be added automatically.

 ## Adding Pages